houjingl/reversiGame/README.md

 - Implement a deeper minimax algorithm with alpha-beta pruning for better move decisions.
 - Introduce difficulty levels by varying the depth of the search or adjusting the heuristic weights.
 - Optimize the scoring function to account for more advanced strategies.

-## Contact
-If you have any questions or suggestions, feel free to reach out!

 Enjoy playing Reversi!